Everest Base Camp

 Includes

-• Airport Pickup and drop to and from the International Airport in Kathmandu
+• Pickup and Transfer to and from Tribhuvan International Airport (TIA) to your hotel in Kathmandu.

-• Two nights accommodations in a 3-star hotel in Kathmandu (breakfast included)
+• Two nights' accommodations at a 3-star hotel in Kathmandu (includes breakfast).

 Excludes